 Public interest tech is about all of us.
 To thrive, it needs the talent and dedication of people, organizations, and funders.

-Activists address injustice in our communities and seek broader social change.
-Those who work at the intersection of activism and tech—like activist Berhan Taye Gemeda and future of work advocate Michelle Miller—are serving the greater public good.
+Community organizers coordinate efforts to advance equity and justice in their communities.
+Those working at the intersection of community and tech—like future of work advocate Michelle Miller—are using activism to serve the greater public good.
 We also call them public interest technologists.

 Equals Change Blog